-- expert understanding of a substantial body of theory and its practical application at the frontier of a field of work or learning, including substantial expert knowledge of ethical research principles and methods applicable to the field; - intellectual independence and cognitive skills to undertake a systematic investigation, reflect critically on theory and practice and evaluate existing knowledge and ideas, including identifying, evaluating and critically analysing the validity of research studies and their applicability to a research problem; - expert cognitive, technical and creative skills to design, develop and implement a research project/s to systematically investigate a research problem; to develop, adapt and implement research methodologies to extend and redefine existing knowledge; and to manage, analyse, evaluate and interpret data, synthesising key ideas and theorising within the context of key literature; - expert communication skills to explain and critique theoretical propositions, methodologies and conclusions; to disseminate and promote new insights; and to cogently present a complex investigation of originality, or original research, both for external examination and to specialist (eq. researcher peers) and non-specialist (industry and/or

-- community) audiences through informal interaction, scholarly publications, reports and formal presentations; - capacity to reflect on, develop and evaluate strategies for achieving their own learning and career goals: - intellectual independence, initiative and areativity in new situations and/or for further learning; - ethical practice and full responsibility and accountability for personal outputs; and - autonomy, authoritative judgment, adaptability and responsibility as an expert and leading scholar.
+Learning Outcomes: On successful completion of this unit, students will be able to: 1. expert understanding of a substantial body of theory and its practical application at the frontier of a field of work or learning, including substantial expert knowledge of ethical research principles and methods applicable to the field; 2.intellectual independence and cognitive skills to undertake a systematic investigation, reflect critically on theory and practice and evaluate existing knowledge and ideas, including identifying, evaluating and critically analysing the validity of research studies and their applicability to a research problem; 3.expert cognitive, technical and creative skills to design, develop and implement a research project/s to systematically investigate a research problem; to develop, adapt and implement research methodologies to extend and redefine existing knowledge; and to manage, analyse, evaluate and interpret data, synthesising key ideas and theorising within the context of key literature; 4.expert communication skills to explain and critique theoretical propositions, methodologies and conclusions; to disseminate and promote new insights; and to cogently present a complex investigation of originality, or original research, both for external examination and to specialist (eq. researcher peers) and non-specialist (industry and/or community) audiences through informal interaction, scholarly publications, reports and formal presentations; 5.capacity to reflect on, develop and evaluate strategies for achieving their own learning and career goals; 6.intellectual independence, initiative and creativity in new situations and/or for further learning; 7.ethical practice and full responsibility and accountability for personal outputs; and 8. autonomy, authoritative judgment, adaptability and responsibility as an expert and leading scholar.